Nexo-Labs/PayloadAgents/apps/server/README.md

 - #### Pages

   Each page is assigned a `tenant`, which is used to control access and scope API requests.
-Only users with the `super-admin` role can create pages, and pages are assigned to specific tenants.
+Only users with the `superadmin` role can create pages, and pages are assigned to specific tenants.
 Other users can view only the pages assigned to the tenant they are associated with.

 ## Access control

 Basic role-based access control is set up to determine what users can and cannot do based on their roles, which are:

-- `super-admin`: They can access the Payload admin panel to manage your multi-tenant application.
+- `superadmin`: They can access the Payload admin panel to manage your multi-tenant application.
 They can see all tenants and make all operations.
 - `user`: They can only access the Payload admin panel if they are a tenant-admin, in which case they have a limited access to operations based on their tenant (see below).

 This applies to each collection in the following ways:

-- `users`: Only super-admins, tenant-admins, and the user themselves can access their profile.
+- `users`: Only superadmins, tenant-admins, and the user themselves can access their profile.
 Anyone can create a user, but only these admins can delete users.
 See [Users](#users) for more details.
-- `tenants`: Only super-admins and tenant-admins can read, create, update, or delete tenants.
+- `tenants`: Only superadmins and tenant-admins can read, create, update, or delete tenants.
 See [Tenants](#tenants) for more details.
-- `pages`: Everyone can access pages, but only super-admins and tenant-admins can create, update, or delete them.
+- `pages`: Everyone can access pages, but only superadmins and tenant-admins can create, update, or delete them.

 > If you have versions and drafts enabled on your pages, you will need to add additional read access control condition to check the user's tenants that prevents them from accessing draft documents of other tenants.